Twisted holographic superconductors in external magnetic field: 4D Twisted Holographic Superconductor in an External Magnetic Field

-Using the same procedure as in the previous case, we obtain exactly the same first-order NC correction as \ref{eq:4D12}, together with the equations of motion, only now in five dimensions. \\ Following the logic of \cite{Abrikosov1963,Ge:2010aa} we will further consider separately strong and weak magnetic field limits.
-In the weak magnetic field limit there are no NC corrections and our analysis reduces completely to that of \cite{Ge:2010aa,Gregory:2009fj} (for $D=5$ and in pure Einstein-Hilbert case).
+Using the same procedure as in the previous case, we obtain exactly the same first-order NC correction as \eqref{eq:4D12}, together with the equations of motion, only now in five dimensions.

+Following the logic of \cite{Abrikosov1963,Ge:2010aa} we will further consider separately strong and weak magnetic field limits.
+In the weak magnetic field limit there are no NC corrections and our analysis reduces completely to that of \cite{Ge:2010aa,Gregory:2009fj} (for $D=5$ and in the pure Einstein-Hilbert case).
 Therefore, we focus on the strong magnetic field limit, where following \cite{Abrikosov1963} we assume

 and $\Phi = \Phi(x,y,z)$.
 We choose the axially symmetric gauge, since we are interested in axially symmetric configurations.
 It is therefore convenient to switch to polar coordinates $(x,y)\to(r,\varphi)$, implying $\Phi = \Phi(r,\varphi,z) = \Phi(r,z)$.
-Under these assumptions, the equations of motion for $A_t$ and $\Phi$ reduce to:
+Under these assumptions, the equations of motion for $A_t$ and $\Phi$ reduce to

-The scalar field equation can be solved by separation of variables, $\Phi(r,z)=R(r)Z(z)$, which transforms the partial differential equation \eqref{eq:5D10} into a system of two coupled ordinary differential equations:
+The scalar field equation can be solved by separation of variables, $\Phi(r,z)=R(r)Z(z)$, which transforms the partial differential equation \eqref{eq:5D10} into a system of two coupled ordinary differential equations

-Equation \eqref{eq:5D12}, similarly to \eqref{eq:4D17}, admits exact solutions in terms of hypergeometric functions.
-However, for $\lambda^2 = B n$, with $n \in \mathbb{N}$, it reduces to the equation of a two-dimensional harmonic oscillator.
-Since the lowest modes are expected to condense first, we again choose $n=1$, which implies
+Equation \eqref{eq:5D12}, similar to \eqref{eq:4D17}, admits exact solutions in terms of hypergeometric functions.
+However, for $\lambda^2 = B (2n+1)$, with $n \in \mathbb{N}_0$, it reduces to the equation of a two-dimensional harmonic oscillator.
+Since the lowest modes are expected to condense first, we again choose $n=0$, which implies

-The radial distribution of the condensate is the same as in the $(2+1)$-dimensional case, indicating strong localization and the formation of superfluid droplets.\\ Note that in equation \eqref{eq:5D12} the mass squared receives an NC correction.
-However, we may again safely impose
+The radial distribution of the condensate is the same as in the $(2+1)$-dimensional case, indicating strong localization and the formation of superfluid droplets.